tamarin-prover/tamarin-prover/src/005_protocol-specification.md

-Note that the state fact has several parameters: the unique thread identifier `~tid`^[Note that we could have re-used `~eskI` for this purpose, since it will also be unique for each instance.], the agent identities `$I` and `$R`, and the actor's long-term private key `~lkI` and the private exponent.
+Note that the state fact has several parameters: the unique thread identifier `~tid`^[Note that we could have re-used `~eskI` for this purpose, since it will also be unique for each instance.], the agent identities `$I` and `$R`, and the actor's long-term private key `~lkI`, and the private exponent.
 This now enables us to specify the second initiator rule.

         rule NaxosI_2_attempt2: